Tara-1022/Web-dev---WE-Cohort-4/(2) Large System Design.md

 - [ ] [Martin Fowler on waterfall](https://martinfowler.com/bliki/WaterfallProcess.html)
 - [ ] This is the bare minimum every programmer needs to know about unicode
 - [ ] Designing Data Intensive Applications (?)

+## 05-03-2024
+# Gen AI
+Eliza - looking for keywords, pattern matching; abstract away input/ouput from algorithm.
+Deterministic.

+Joseph Weizenbaum

+Parry - Dr Kenneth Colby - turing test as a tool to explain our own understanding of consciousness.

+Turing predicted we'd be able to pass the test at 10^8 memory, 70% of the time - we have not.

+The problem of consciousness.
+Leibniz

+How do we define understanding?
+Can a transformation and pattern matching algorithm be called understanding?

+Prompt engineering.
+If you give it a bunch of ip/op you're happy with and end it with an ip, it is likely to give an output you're happy with.

+Chauvinism/anthromorphism - attributing human characteristics to things that are decidedly not human.
+You could pass the turing test with emotional manipulation.

+Is 'understanding' a meaningful question to ask?
+We understand intelligence in human centric terms.
+Marty Neve - 'no interest in commnication; stylistic mimicry'.

+Loebner prize.

+Can we come up with reasoable methods to interact with genai while it undergoes paradigm shifts?